 This marshland section of the trail consists of walking on a wooden walkway that even has some benches.
 It helps keep your feet dry and also protects the environment, so it is a great combination.

-After a rather relaxed walk through the swamp area, you have to fact the steepest part of the hike.
+After a rather relaxed walk through the swamp area, you have to face the steepest part of the hike.

 The Neverdal Ravine or ‘Neverdalsskaret’ in Norwegian used to be the most difficult and treacherous part to traverse.
 But what once was a steep area full of loose slippery rocks is now a granite staircase.
 Thanks to the help of Nepalese Sherpas, it is now a lot easier and safer to hike this part of the path.
 There is a very small waterfall on the right side of the stairway.